 We're Here to Help

-At Huber Thomas & Marcelle, we understand that property damage can have a devastating effect on your family or business.
+At Huber Thomas Law, we understand that property damage can have a devastating effect on your family or business.
 With this in mind, we're tireless advocates for you during every step of the process.
 We represent clients in Louisiana, Texas, Mississippi, and nationwide.
 No matter where you are, our team can assist in getting you the compensation you are entitled to after a property damage event.